jbartok/kotlin-abi-inline-lambda/README.md

 }
 ```

-More specifically: if the `aggregate` lambda is changed in the `foo()` function, the ABI fingerprint of the class should change also.
+More specifically: if the `aggregate` lambda is changed in the `foo()` function, the ABI fingerprint of the class should also change.
 The reasoning is that other classes using the `foo()` function will need to be recompiled, due to `foo()` being an inline function.

 To demonstrate run the reproducer (`./gradlew run --rerun-tasks`), you get: